Injury Attorneys | Restoring LivesTM

 Drivers can be distracted by several events or items, but the most common distractions include cell phones, GPS units, and radios.

-A text message (sent or received) takes a driver’s eyes off the road for an average of 4.6 seconds–about as long as it takes to drive the length of a football field at 55 mph, according to researchers at Virginia Tech Transportation Institute.
+Sending or receiving a text message takes a driver’s eyes of the road for an average of 4.6 seconds—about as long as it takes to drive the length of a football field at 55 mph, according to researchers at the Virginia Tech Transportation Institute.

 You might assume teenagers are the main culprit of texting and driving, but a recent AT&T survey argues otherwise:

 On July 1, 2010, Indiana Governor Mitch Daniels signed legislation that prohibits the use of any telecommunications device to type, transmit, or read text messages or emails while operating a moving motor vehicle.
 If caught, offenders can face a fine of up to $500

 If you or a loved one have been injured as a result of a distracted driving accident, contact the Indianapolis Automobile Accident Attorneys of Wilson Kehoe Winingham.
 The lawyers at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.